 The Workgroup ultimately developed consensus around a set of five recommendations for timely action by our local governments, the Maryland General Assembly and the Moore-Miller administration.
-Out of that work, the MD General Assembly in the 2023 legislative session approved HB0794/ SB0504 - Baltimore Regional Transit Commission.
+Out of that work, the MD General Assembly in the 2023 legislative session approved HB0794 / SB0504 - Baltimore Regional Transit Commission.
 This new Commission is expected to begin work in October 2023.

-7. Dave Arndt

-No more road expansion.
+Dave Arndt: No more road expansion.
 Create bike lanes.
 Let's remove greenhouse gases caused by transportation.

-BRTB response: Thank you for your comment and for participating in the planning process for Resilience 2050.
-We agree that alternatives to driving, such as transit and bike lanes, are critical to the region's transportation system.
+BRTB: Thank you for your comment and for participating in the planning process for Resilience 2050.
+We agree that a good transit system is critical to the region.
 There are a number of significant items relating to transit in Resilience 2050.
-Regarding project scoring, transit projects became eligible for more total points than highway projects.
+Regarding project scoring, transit projects became ... [continued]

+[from previous] ... eligible for more total points than highway projects.
 Additional criteria were added to transit scoring that allows for more robust projects to receive higher scores.
 Ultimately, all transit projects that were submitted for consideration have been included in the Preferred Alternative.
 While additional transit and reliable transit will be a boon to many riders, highways are also a necessary component of a good transportation network that supports people and freight.
 This region benefits from the large and active port of Baltimore as well as access to I-95.
 The highways that feed into I-95 also allow for the efficient movement of goods and services to businesses throughout the region - and beyond.